 - Outdated Firestick OS: You may experience buffering issues on FireStick if it is running on an outdated OS

-The following is the list of solutions to fix buffering on Amazon Fire TV Stick:
+The following is the list of solutions to stop buffering on Amazon Fire TV Stick:

 1. Restart FireStick

-If you can’t really put a finger on the exact reason causing the FireStick buffering issue, a trick, as simple as restarting, could be the solution.
+If you can’t really put a finger on the exact reason causing the FireStick buffering issue, a trick, as simple as restarting your device, could be the solution.